Qiskit/qiskit-ibm-runtime/docs/index.rst

    :caption: Migrate

     Migrate to using Qiskit Runtime primitives <migrate/migrate-guide>
-    Use Estimator in an algorithm <migrate/migrate-estimator>
+    Use Estimator to design an algorithm <migrate/migrate-estimator>
     Use Sampler in an algorithm <migrate/migrate-sampler>
     Use Estimator and Sampler in an algorithm <migrate/migrate-est-sam>
     Update parameter values while running <migrate/migrate-update-parm>